NonLogicalDev/gofancyimports/README.md

-# Framework for Re-Formatting GoLang Imports
+# Framework for programmatically Re-Organizing GoLang Imports

 ## Get the ready to use tool: